You can view our curriculum overview in the following document: Curriculum Overview 19/20

 Our reading scheme, “Bug Club” runs throughout the school and children have access to both physical and online reading resources.
 The school has a non-fiction lending library and children have access to a wide range of fiction texts in every classroom.
 Achievement and commitment to reading is celebrated half termly.

 In mathematics, we use the Early Years and National Curriculum 2014 frameworks to ensure pupils are taught the necessary and essential skills.
-In addition, we use the “Abacus” online scheme.
-Parents are encouraged to become active learning partners through the use of online games and fun resources accessible at home.
+In addition, we use the “Power Maths” online scheme.

 Please click the links below for more detailed year group topic plans